faceyspacey/redux-first-router-demo/README.md

 # Universal Demonstration of [Redux-First Router](https://github.com/faceyspacey/redux-first-router)

 This demo specializes in SSR and the sort of things like redirecting and authentication you will do on the server.
+For the simpler example that's easier to start with, check out the [Redux-First Router Boilerplate](https://github.com/faceyspacey/redux-first-router-boilerplate).